Youth Employment Promotion in Serbia

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Youth and Sports of the Republic of Serbia

 Overall term: 2015 to 2019

-Young people in disadvantaged regions of Serbia are able to establish themselves on the labour market.
+Young people in disadvantaged regions of Serbia are able to position themselves on the labour market.

-The project focuses on developing youth employment initiatives in two pilot locations in Serbia.
-The local initiatives take into account both the needs of young people and the requirements of the labour market.
-In addition to providing advice that caters to individual needs, the project has also set up services for social enterprises in order to improve access to the employment market for disadvantaged groups.
+The project focuses on improving the employment prospects of young people in deprived regions, taking into account both the needs of young people and the requirements of the labour market.
+In addition to providing advice tailored to individual needs, the project has also set up services for developing social enterprises in order to improve access to and participation in the labour market for disadvantaged population groups.

-The project supports cooperation between national partners, with the aim being for the local employment initiatives to pass their knowledge and recommendations onto those responsible at national level.
-This is intended to open up a countrywide dialogue on youth employment between ministries, institutions, experts, young people and employers.
+The project promotes cooperation between local and national partners, with the aim of assisting local employment initiatives in passing on their knowledge and recommendations to those responsible at national level.
+This is intended to initiate a dialogue on youth employment between ministries, institutions, experts, young people and employers.